perl6/tablets/README.md

 * Please pore over Appendix B taking note of the various links to the main Index (Appendix A).
 When you see a Perl 6 term without a link, find its corresponding anchor in the Index, then (in Appendix B) create a link to it.

 Advanced
 --------

-* Several items in FAQ and the glossary are still unexplained.
+* Several items in FAQ and the glossary (works mostly without P6 knowledge) are still unexplained.

 * The Tablet 1: History needs a lot of help, especially information from people who were involved in the subprojects.